 - Overtime premium will not be duplicated for the same hours worked under Article 15 nor shall any shift or weekend premium or responsibility allowance be included in the straight time hourly rate for compounding purposes for hours payable at time and one half.
 It is expressly agreed that where the employee qualifies for two or more of the following payments: time and one half, shift premium, weekend premium [subject to the limitation in 16.07 (b)] and responsibility allowance, this is not considered pyramiding and each of the applicable payments is payable. - An employee shall have the option of selecting compensating time off in lieu of overtime premium payment.
 Time off shall be at the appropriate premium rate (i.e., 1.5 hours off for each hour of premium overtime worked).
 Employees may accumulate and bank up to a maximum of two (2) lieu days at any time.
 Accumulated lieu days shall not be used for the purpose of extending vacation.
 Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6 and November 30 of the year in which it is accumulated failing which it will be paid out.
 Employees who wish to utilize a lieu day shall make their request in writing at least two weeks in advance of the next posting of the schedule.
 The scheduling of lieu days shall be finally determined by the Employer giving due consideration for the safe and efficient operation of the Home.
-Such requests shall not be unreasonably denied. - 16.13 The Employer will arrange schedules so as to provide for every other weekend off for full-time employees.
-If a full-time employee is required to work a second weekend, they will receive premium payment as outlined in Article 16.09. - 16.14 The Employer will schedule each employee three (3) consecutive days off at either Christmas or New Year's on an alternating basis from year to year.
+Such requests shall not be unreasonably denied. - 16.13 The Employer shall endeavour to arrange tours so that each employee shall have a weekend off every second [2nd] week. - 16.14 The Employer will schedule each employee four (4) days consecutive days off at either Christmas or New Year's on an alternating basis from year to year.

 In the event that nurses can be granted both Christmas and New Year's Day off the most senior nurse, on a rotating basis, who has requested these days off shall be given the opportunity to take both off.

 For those employees who have been granted time off at Christmas, the Employer will endeavour to provide Christmas Eve, Christmas Day and Boxing Day off.
 For those employees who have been granted time off at New Year's, the Employer will endeavour to provide New Year's Eve and New Year's Day off.

 In the event of conflict, bargaining unit seniority shall be the decisive factor.
-Written requests for this time off must be received by the Director of Care by November 1st.
+Written requests for this time off must be received by the Director of Resident Care by November 1st.
 Christmas and New Years' time off shall be posted by November 15th.